matspiewak/filmMe-fullstack-univ/README.md

 ## Contact

-In case of questions - feel free to ask me, @matspiewak/filmMe-fullstack-univ
+In case of questions - feel free to ask me, <a href="https://github.com/matspiewak/">@matspiewak</a>